csiro-fair/marimba/README.md

 <a name="installation"></a>
 ## Installation

 Marimba can be installed using the Python pip package manager.
-Ensure that Python version 3.10 or greater is installed on your system before proceeding.
+Ensure that Python version 3.10 or greater is installed in your environment before proceeding.

 To install Marimba, open your terminal or command prompt and run the following command: